What Is Multicasting?

 Reuters Market Data System (RMDS) is a platform provided by media and information company Thomson Reuters for market data applications.
 RMDS is explicitly intended to manage data from stock exchanges and other financial sources and transmit it to end users such as banks and other businesses through unicasting or multicasting.

 The advantages of RMDS include a high-throughput, low-latency platform that can integrate and unify a variety of data sources within a single application programming interface (API).
 RMDS competitors include TIBCO Rendezvous, which enables software to communicate across different hardware and programming languages, and Wombat, a software solution for rapid transmission of financial data and messages.

 Financial services customers must have disaster recovery (DR) environments in order to service their customers and make payments when they experience an outage in their datacenter.
 And obviously, if they run software using multicast, then their DR environment must support multicast.
 However, if they would like to take their system to the cloud, they have a problem because multicast is not supported by any cloud providers.
-Weave Net solves this problem for those who wish to create cloud-hosted disaster recovery systems.
+Weave Net solves this problem for those who wish to create cloud-hosted disaster recovery systems with multicasting.

 In 2016, the ISE became the first regulated exchange to institute cloud-based disaster recovery.
 It uses Weaveworks’ Weave Net for its multicast feature.
 Their ISE multicast proxy sends market data across data centers, so information can be cleanly transferred from one center to another in the event of a disaster.
 Additionally, since these disaster recovery systems are cloud-hosted, it means data centers can be transferred miles away with minimal latency to further secure this information.